strimzi/proposals/066-topic-replication-factor-change.md

 ### Error handling

 When there is an error, the replicas change remains pending or ongoing (no status update), and it is indefinitely retried by the periodic reconciliation.
-All errors are written in the Topic Operator logs, so that the user can verify the reason of a never ending replicas change.
+All errors are written in the Topic Operator logs and in the KafkaTopic status.

 In Cruise Control, there is no way to differentiate between temporary errors (resolve by themself) from permanent errors (require some action).
 For example, the `NotEnoughValidWindowsException` can be raised when Cruise Control has just started and the cluster model is still building, but also when there is a configuration error which prevents broker metrics collection.
-Another example is the `OptimizationFailureException` raised when some hard goal is violated, which can be temporary if the configured network capacity is less than the real network capacity and there is a traffic peak.
+A similar example is the `OptimizationFailureException` raised when some hard goal is violated, which can be temporary if the configured network capacity is less than the real network capacity and there is a traffic peak.
-Instead, the `OngoingExecutionException` is clearly temporary and it means that there is already a task that is being executed by Cruise Control.
+Instead, the `OngoingExecutionException` is clearly temporary, and it means that a task execution was attempted while there is already one that is being executed by Cruise Control.
+Another temporary example is the `RuntimeException` when Cruise Control's task queue is full, and the Topic Operator periodically retries until there is room for it.

 Cruise Control allows to scale down the replication factor under the `min.insync.replicas` value, and this can cause disruption to producers with `acks=all`.
-When this happens, the Topic Operator logs a warning but continues with the replicas change, because the KafkaRoller ignores topics with RF < minISR, and they don't event show up as under replicated.
+When this happens, the Topic Operator logs a warning but continues with the replicas change, because the KafkaRoller ignores topics with RF < minISR, and they don't even show up as under replicated in Kafka metrics.
 The target replication factor should also be less than or equal to the number of available brokers, but this is enforced directly by Cruise Control.

 When a managed KafkaTopic with replicas change is deleted in Kubernetes, the Topic Operator also deletes the topic in Kafka, but the task execution continues in Cruise Control.